 Beginning in 2002, Atonement created the position of “Vestry Chair for Environmental Ministries,” and ever since Atonement has made a commitment to environmental concern, education and justice…for our church’s buildings & grounds, our members’ homes and the larger community.
 This takes place throughout the year in many years, but especially during our Creation Season in the fall and again in the spring during our Easter/Earth Day season.
 We strive to bring into sharper focus how the beauty and power of nature reveals God’s presence and provision, and our call to be faithful stewards of Earth in our everyday lives and in the larger community, seeking justice for Earth and all people and creatures.”
 Join us this year as we continue our journey to becoming a even greener Congregation!

-On the Fourth Sunday in Lent, April 26, we renewed our Water Vows
+On the Fourth Sunday in Lent each year, we renew our Water Conservation Vows

 The Church Garden is restored & improved through an Eagle Scout Project: